Xbox: Fourth generation: Xbox Series X and Series S

 The fourth generation of Xbox models, simply named Xbox, includes the Xbox Series X and Xbox Series S that launched on November 10, 2020.
 Both are considered members of the ninth generation of video game consoles alongside the PlayStation 5, also released that month.
 Like the Xbox One, the consoles use an AMD 64-bit x86-64 CPU and GPU with up to 16 GB of memory.

 The Xbox Series X and Series S are high-end and low-end versions comparable to the Xbox One X and Xbox One S models, respectively, with all games designed for this model family playable on both systems.
 The Xbox Series X is estimated to be four times as powerful as Xbox One X, with support for 8K resolution and up to 120 frames-per-second rendering, with a nominal target of 4K resolution at 60 frames per second.
 The Xbox Series S is a digital-only unit with less graphic processing power, but can still render at a nominal 1440p resolution at 60 frames per second with support for 4K upscaling.
 Both consoles features support for new graphics rendering systems including real-time ray-tracing, and the new Xbox Velocity Architecture that works with the internal SSD drive to maximize the rate of texture streaming to the graphics processor, among other features.
 Besides games for this new console family, both consoles are fully compatible with all Xbox One games and most hardware, as well as all backward compatible games that were playable on the Xbox One from the Xbox 360 and original Xbox console.

-To help transition consumers, Microsoft introduced its Smart Delivery system which most of its first-party games and several third-party games will use to offer free updates to Xbox One versions of games to the Xbox Series X/S version over the first few years of the consoles' launch.
+To help transition consumers, Microsoft introduced its Smart Delivery system which most of its first-party games and several third-party games would use to offer free updates to Xbox One versions of games to the Xbox Series X/S version over the first few years of the consoles' launch.

+In the latter half of the console's timeframe, the effects of global tariffs and RAM shortage led to price increases of both the Xbox Series X and Series S consoles since 2025.
+According to Windows Central, Microsoft was losing hundreds of dollars on each console sold as they had not secured enough computer hardware supply before the RAM shortage.